 Digital Object Identifier (DOI)

 Cote, Michele L.; Yoo, Wonsuk; Wenzlaff, Angela S.; Prysak, Geoffrey M.; Santer, Susan K.; Claeys, Gina B.; Van Dyke, Alison L.; Land, Susan J.; and Schwartz, Ann G., "Tobacco and estrogen metabolic polymorphisms and risk of non-small cell lung cancer in women" (2009).
-Neurobiology.
+Translational Neuroscience.
 917.